kieranrcampbell/synthmix/README.md

 This requires the following fields:
 * `base_dir`: Parent directory of where the single-cell fastq files are along with where we'll put all subsequent files
 * `scdirs`: Child directories of `base_dir`.
-Each of these must contain paired end `.fastq.gz` files
+Each of these must contain paired end `.fastq.gz` files.
+Each directory corresponds to a particular cell type.
 * `mix_ratio`: A numeric list containing the relative abundances of each cell type (where the order matches that of `scdirs`).
 Note that this must sum to 1 otherwise an error is thrown.
-* `depth`: Number of reads in the output bulk file
+* `depth`: Number of reads in the output bulk file.
+Should be a list of number of jobs.
 * `transcript_index`: The transcriptome index required by Kallisto
 * `kallisto_index`: The pseudoalignment index built by Kallisto (this is created as the first step of Synthmix)
 * `sample_mix`: The proportion of samples to be used for single-cell quantification.
-Defaults to 0.5.\\\\\\\
+Defaults to 0.5. *Optional*
 * `seed`: The random seed to be used to sample cells for bulk/single split.
 This should be set for your analysis to be reproducible.
-Defaults to 123.
+Defaults to 123. *Optional*
-* `summary_sheet`: Json saying which files were witheld and which were taken forward for bulk analysis.
+* `summary_sheet`: Json saying which files were witheld and which were taken forward for bulk analysis. *Optional*
+* `sc_output_dir`: Where single-cell quantification by Kallisto is stored.
+Defaults to `os.path.join(base_dir, "scoutput")`. *Optional*
+* `bulk_build`: Directory for mixed fastq files.
+Defaults to `os.path.join(base_dir, "bulkbuild")`. *Optional*
+* `bulk_output_dir`: Where bulk quantification by Kallisto is stored.
+Defaults to `os.path.join(base_dir, "boutput")`. *Optional*
+* `uniform_over_celltypes`: Logical.
+If True, the number of reads per cell type is taken uniformly across all fastq files for that cell type, so if a given cell has more reads then it will be sampled proportional to the number of reads.
+If False, then a set number of reads is sampled from each cell by taking read_depth * mixing_coefficient / n_cells_of_type per cell. *Optional*

 Then call
 ```bash